pablobarrientos/funky/documentation/funky/org.funky.collections/singleton.md

 `fun <A> A.singleton(): `[`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/index.html)`<A>`

-creates a list containing the receiver as its only element.
+Creates a list containing the receiver as its only element.